lammps/lammps/doc/src/pair_pod.rst

 .. code-block:: LAMMPS

-   pair_style mlpod
+   pair_style pod

 Examples
 """"""""

 .. code-block:: LAMMPS

-   pair_style mlpod
+   pair_style pod
    pair_coeff * * pod.txt coefficient.txt

 Description
 """""""""""

-Pair style *mlpod* defines the proper orthogonal descriptor (POD) potential :ref:`(Nguyen) <Nguyen20221>`.
-The mathematical definition of the POD potential is described from :doc:`fitpod <fitpod_command>`, which is used to fit the POD potential to *ab initio* energy and force data.
+Pair style *pod* defines the proper orthogonal descriptor (POD) potential :ref:`(Nguyen) <Nguyen20221>`.
+The mathematical definition of the POD potential is described from :doc:`fitpod <fitpod>`, which is used to fit the POD potential to *ab initio* energy and force data.

-Only a single pair_coeff command is used with the *mlpod* style which specifies a POD parameter file followed by a coefficient file.
+Only a single pair_coeff command is used with the *pod* style which specifies a POD parameter file followed by a coefficient file.

 The coefficient file (coefficient.txt) contains coefficients for the POD potential.
 The top of the coefficient